-Tel: +011- (504) 234-3360 or +011- (504) 234-3358.
+Tel: +011- (504) 234-3360, or, +011- (504) 234-3358.
+Email: rperez@cocesna.org f) Finance Office g) Human Resources

-Email: rperez@cocesna.org

 Coordinate with GTU, and AIS for the collection of remaining cash from parking machines

 - Communicate with all Administrative staff, advising them of the Hurricane Watch; - Establish communication with maintenance unit for their assistance in securing Files/Computers etc; - Ensure that all staff information/telephone etc. is updated and available and confirm essential staff (ERT Teams) homes have been safeguarded at this time; - Liaise with CIAA Management Team, assisting in contacting staff for their individual units. - Contact appropriate contractors to verify service available to secure/prepare homes of essential staff who may be stuck at the airport.